adobki/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1>AirBnB Clone - MySQL</h1> </center>

+This repository contains the third stage of an ALX student project to build a basic clone of the [AirBnB website](https://airbnb.com).
+The first stage was to build a console, object classes for the backend interface, and a file storage system `(/models)`, while the second was to build the frontend, a static webpage `(/web_static)`.

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This stage implements an alternate storage system with MySQL in the backend interface, or console, that manages program data.
+Console commands allow the user to create, update, and destroy objects, using either the file storage system (JSON serialization/deserialization) or the newly implemented SQL database, which make storage persist between sessions.

 ---